huawei-noah/SMARTS/docs/quickstart.rst

            )
            return traj

 Here we are implementing a simple lane following agent using the BezierMotionPlanner.
 The `obs` argument to `ExampleAgent.act()` will contain the observations specified in the `AgentInterface` above, and it's expected that the return value of the `act` method matches the `ActionSpaceType` chosen as well.
-(This constraint is relaxed when adapters are introduced.)

 AgentSpec :class:`smarts.zoo.agent_spec.AgentSpec`